 - There are an average of 2 fall related workplace deaths each day in the U.S.

 ANCHORAGE: The action of securing lifelines, lanyards and safety devices to a base or the state of being secured; commonly referred to as a tie-off point.
 ANSI Z359 further defines anchorage as a fixed structural component such as a steel I-beam, girder, building support column or floor that can endure the forces exerted in arresting a fall.

 CONNECTING DEVICE: An apparatus used to link the body support component of the system to the anchorage connector, examples of this are shock-absorbing lanyard, tie-back lanyard, retractable lifeline, rope grab and vertical lifeline, or similar mechanisms used to connect the body wear to the anchorage connector.

 BODY HARNESS: A body harness secures a worker to an anchor point and in the event of a fall evenly distributes the forces across the body.
 A full body harness is a support device that distributes fall and gravity forces across the thighs, chest, waist, shoulders, and hips; and has a center back attachment, typically a D-ring, for connection to the fall arrest connecting device.

 SUB COMPONENTS: lifelines, inertia reel, lanyard, retractable lifelines, rail system, shock absorbers, snap-hooks, rescue equipment, rope/wire grabs, buckles and adjusters, webbing, and D-rings

-Engineered Fall Protection is a inspects, installs and sells roof safety rail and anchor points in Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.
+Engineered Fall Protection is a inspects, installs and sells roof safety rail and anchor points; serving clients from coast to coast, Canada, Mexico and especially focused in the states of Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma.